guinslym/report/report.md

 So the same day (Nov 29th) I had to delete the **sidekiq.log** file.
 My  supervisor told me to take a look at it and delete the lines that are unrelevant [**notes 3**].
 But I couldn't do so because the server were almost out of disk space.
 Only a few ko left when I logged in.
 Meaning that the file **sidekiq.log** took pretty much the 34Gb space left on the disk.
 I as I couldn't **cat** the file because there were no space left on the disk And as I couldn't download the file (via sftp) because it was taken too much time.
 I decided to delete the file that same day because after a few hours the server would have shut down anyway due to the lack of space left to register logs.

-The following week I started to try to solve the issue that Dr Alperin told me about the **docs** [notes 4].
+The following week I started to try to solve the issue that Dr Alperin told me about the **docs**.
 Meaning that on the **production.log** file there were (and still are) an error showing up that keep repeating several times in a day.
 ```ruby
 {"message":"  Couldn't find template for digesting: docs/#{@doc.layout}","@timestamp":"2015-10-28T22:15:05.963+00:00","@version":"1","severity":"ERROR","host":"pkp-alm.lib.sfu.ca"}
 ```